Art Influencers: Top Creators Shaping the Art World

 Niche: Illustration / Painting

-Impact: Audrey blends soft feminine figures with natural wood backgrounds, creating a signature style that is both delicate and powerful.
+Impact: Audrey blends soft, feminine figures with natural wood backgrounds, creating a signature style that is both delicate and powerful.
 Her art is widely collected and exhibited.

 Followers: 741K